wonabru/qwid-node/README.md

     cp .okura/.env ~/.okura/.env

+Edit ~/.okura/.env

+    DELEGATED_ACCOUNT= any larger rather than 5
+    REWARD_PERCENTAGE= any value 0 <= x <= 500    500 ==> means 50% reward to operator
+    NODE_IP= your external IP
+    WHITELIST_IP= one IP which you want to be be banned HEIGHT_OF_NETWORK= current height of network, to speed up syncing.
+Can be any > 1 but less than blockchain number of mined blocks

 In the case you are the first who run blockchain and generate genesis block you need to set in .env: DELEGATED_ACCOUNT=1.
 In other case if you join to other node which is running you can choose unique DELEGATED_ACCOUNT > 1 and < 255.

 Ports TCP needed to be opened: